-In this guide, we evaluate the different types of brake noises and discuss what might cause them.
-We also look at how to fix the most common brake issues.
+In this guide, I evaluate the different types of brake noises and discuss what might cause them.
+I also look at how to fix the most common brake issues.

 Top Causes of Brake Noise

 The most common causes of brake noise are worn-out brake pads, defective rotors, or failing brake hardware.
-It’s also possible that you’ve let the car sit too long and the brakes need to be used.
-If there’s any dirt or debris on the brakes, they can also make strange noises when applied.
+It’s also possible that you’ve let the car sit too long, and the brakes need to be used.
+If there’s any dirt or debris on the brakes, that can also result in strange noises when the brakes are applied.